BPH decision guide

 Insurance authorization

-Plans may require documentation of symptoms, medication history, prostate sizing, and medical necessity before approving a BPH procedure.
+Plans may require documentation of symptoms, medication history, prostate sizing, diagnostic testing, and medical necessity before approving a BPH procedure.
+Coverage does not automatically answer deductible, coinsurance, facility, or anesthesia cost.

 Alternative procedures